AI Art: What It Is and How It Gets Created

 AI art generators work by analyzing patterns in data and using complex statistical models to understand what the prompter is asking for, and then generating content based on those patterns.
 These tools use a variety of specific AI models and techniques depending on the medium, but the fundamental process of getting from input to output is usually the same:

 At the end of the day, creation and comprehension are “really intricately linked” when it comes to AI art generation, Ajay Jain, chief technology officer at AI video generation company Genmo, told Built In.
-The data must be broken down in order to understand its individual parts, and then brought back together to form new patterns and understanding.
+The data must be broken down to understand its individual parts, and then be brought back together to form new patterns and understanding.

 “If a language model can generate texts similar to the distribution of texts that people have written, it’s understood something about how people communicate,” Jain said.
 “If a [visual] model can generate images or videos similar to the things we’ve seen in its training data, it has to understand that training data.”